Jay Cutler: 2006 season

-Cutler was selected, with the 11th pick of the first round of the draft by the Denver Broncos, who traded their 1st and 3rd round picks to the St. Louis Rams to move up.
+Cutler was selected, with the 11th pick of the first round of the draft by the Denver Broncos, who traded their 1st- and 3rd-round picks to the St. Louis Rams to move up.
 Many believed Cutler was chosen by the Broncos due to the lackluster performance in the previous season's AFC Championship Game of Jake Plummer.
 After the pick by Denver, Cutler said, "We had no warning.
 I think I knew about 15 seconds before everyone else did."
 Cutler, as predicted by most, was the third quarterback chosen, after Young (3rd overall) and Leinart (10th).
 He is the third first-round pick to come from Vanderbilt, preceded by Will Wolford and Bill Wade.
 On July 27, 2006, Cutler agreed to terms on a six-year $48 million contract, which included $11 million in bonuses.

 After a strong training camp in 2006, Cutler was promoted from third to second on the Broncos' quarterback depth chart ahead of Bradlee Van Pelt.
 He passed for more yards than any other rookie in the preseason.

 On November 27, head coach Mike Shanahan officially announced that Cutler would replace Jake Plummer as starting quarterback despite a 7–4 record because, "I think he gives us the best chance to win now."
 The controversial decision capped weeks of speculation and rumors about Cutler's impending promotion to a starting role.

-Cutler took his first NFL snap on December 3 (Week 13), and, after some initial jitters (0–3 with sack and fumble), completed his first touchdown to tight end Stephen Alexander in the second quarter.
+Cutler took his first NFL snap on December 3 (Week 13), and, after some initial jitters (0–3 with a sack and fumble), completed his first touchdown to tight end Stephen Alexander in the second quarter.
 In the fourth quarter, he threw a memorable 71-yard touchdown to fellow-rookie Brandon Marshall to tie the game 20–20.
 It was one of the longest touchdown passes for a debut in NFL history and was also the second-longest pass play between two rookies in Broncos history.
 He also had two interceptions and took three sacks in the loss.

 On December 10, in a road loss against the San Diego Chargers, Cutler connected with tight end Tony Scheffler for two touchdowns in a span of 48 seconds, which is tied for fastest in league history that two rookies produced a pair of scoring passes.